dijez/airbnb-clone-project/README.md

-# airbnb-clone-project.
+# Airbnb-clone-project.
  full-stack clone of the popular accommodation booking platform AirBnB.

-## project description
+## Project Description
 This project is a full-stack clone of an AirBnB.
 The goal is to build a functional web application that allows users to browse property listings, view detailed property information, and complete bookings.

-## technologies that would be used
+## Technologies That Would be Used
 Frontend: HTML, CSS, JavaScript (React or similar framework) Version Control: Git and GitHub
 Design Tools: Figma for UI/UX design

-## the goal and key features of this system
+## The Goal and Key Features of This System
 the goal of this system is to develop a simple website that is responsive to mobiles where users can see differnt available airbnb and have a smooth booking process.

 # UI/UX Design Planning